 So what goes in to consideration when you should change your furnace filter?

-- On the top of that open compartment is where you will find your furnace filter resting on two metal supports.
+- On the top of that open compartment is where your furnace filter is resting on two metal supports.

-- There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and pull it out of the compartment.
+- There will be a small amount of space to move your filter back and forth that allows you to pull down one end of the filter and pull it out of the compartment.